zsspan/b52-scripts/README.md

-# Statistics and Probability Scripts, from STA B52
+# Statistics and Probability Scripts, from STAB52

 This repository contains scripts to solve statistics and probability questions.